Jilab-biomechanics/CNN-brain-strains/README.md

 - Replicated padding

 ## Preprocessing demo:
-We provide a data preprocessing demo in /Preprocessing folder.
+A data preprocessing demo is provided in /Preprocessing folder.
 - Go to /Preprocessing
 - Run `demo_preprocessing.m` in Matlab